 West Pullman Library is at 830 W. 119th Street and would be across 119th Street from the park & ride facilities at the 119th Street station and within a block of the 119th Street station and the 119th Street yard and shop.
 Quiet is assumed to be a part of a library's environment; however, based on its location, this library would not have noise impacts as a result of the Halsted Rail Alternative.
 The operation of the Halsted Rail Alternative facilities would generate more vehicle, rail, and pedestrian traffic in the localized area.
 The increased traffic flow could result in localized congestion; however, transportation changes would be mitigated through the transportation management plans devised to manage the change in traffic patterns as presented in the Transportation Technical Memorandum.
 The adjacency of the 119th Street station would improve access to the library via transit.
-The level of service on the roadway network around the library would not have adverse impacts after mitigation.
+The level of service on the roadway network around the library would not be adversely affected after mitigation.
+As such, West Pullman Library would not have adverse impacts after mitigation.